Tony O'Reilly: Education

-Educated at Belvedere College from the age of six, O'Reilly was known for sporting proficiency in football, cricket and tennis and rugby union.
-As a youth he played soccer for Home Farm.
-In cricket he was a member of the Junior Cup-winning team in 1950; in tennis, he was in a Leinster Schools Cup-winning team, and reached the under-15 national semi-finals.
-He was also noted for his acting skills (notably in Gilbert and Sullivan operettas such as Iolanthe, and Dunsany's A Night at an Inn).
-He was an altar boy, and a regular attender at chapel, and during his time there spent a summer in the Gaeltacht to improve his Irish language skills.
-He passed the Leaving Certificate at 17, and with four school mates, studied philosophy, still at Belvedere, for a year after this, while developing his rugby.
+Educated at Belvedere College from the age of six, O'Reilly participated in several sports, including association football, cricket, tennis, and rugby union.
+As a youth, he played football for Home Farm.
+In cricket he was a member of the Junior Cup-winning team in 1950; in tennis, he was in a Leinster Schools Cup-winning team and reached the under-15 national semi-finals.
+He was also noted for his acting skills (and participated in Gilbert and Sullivan operettas such as Iolanthe, and Dunsany's A Night at an Inn).
+He was an altar boy, and a regular attendee at chapel, and during his time there spent a summer in the Gaeltacht to improve his Irish language skills.
+He passed the Leaving Certificate at 17, and with four schoolmates, studied philosophy, still at Belvedere, for a year after this, while developing his rugby.
 He was a prefect for his last two years at the school, and a senior member of a key sodality.

-O'Reilly went on to study law at University College, Dublin and then at the Incorporated Law Society of Ireland.
+O'Reilly went on to study law at University College Dublin and then at the Incorporated Law Society of Ireland.
 He came fifth in Ireland in intermediate exams in 1956, and first and third in the country in final examinations in 1958, and was enrolled as a solicitor in November 1958.
 He never practised after training, but later became chairman of the major Dublin solicitors' firm now known as Matheson.

-O'Reilly earned a PhD in agricultural marketing from the University of Bradford, and in addition, holds at least one honorary doctorate.
+O'Reilly earned a PhD in agricultural marketing from the University of Bradford, and in addition, held at least one honorary doctorate.

 Rugby Union career

 Ireland

 Between 1955 and 1970 O'Reilly won 29 caps for Ireland.
-His Five Nations career of 15 years, 23 days is the longest in history, a record shared with fellow Ireland great Mike Gibson.
+His Five Nations career of 15 years, 23 days is the longest in history, a record shared with fellow Ireland player Mike Gibson.
 He made his senior international debut, aged just 18, against France on 22 January 1955.
 He scored his four tries for Ireland against France on 28 January 1956; against Scotland on 25 February 1956; against Wales in 1959; and against France in 1963.
 He made his final appearance for Ireland on 14 February 1970, after a six-year absence from the national team, against England.
 This final appearance was an 11th-hour replacement, denying Frank O'Driscoll—father of Brian, Ireland's most-capped player—what would prove to be his only chance at a Test cap.